 The National Academies of Sciences, Engineering, and Medicine, 2017, unpaginated

 future directions.
-Rather, it simply highlights the issues identified by speakers and workshop participants
+Rather, it simply highlights the issues identified by speakers and workshop participants and calls attention

-most important thing a clinician can do is to be curious and ask people about their experiences."
+a clinician can do is to be curious and ask people about their experiences."
 The workshop gave examples of efforts to

 address the social determinants of health, such as the work of the California Healthy Nail Salon Collaborative.
 Workshop

 participants also learned about efforts on the part of health care organizations to partner with community-based organizations,

 such as the Casa de Salud in the St. Louis metropolitan area.
-Finally, innovative programs to improve communication
+Finally, innovative programs to improve communication with newcomer

 PLoS One 12(1), January 10, 2017, 8 pp.